musabmjafri/hassio_homeassistant/README.md

   - Copy the DuckDNS token (listed at the top of the page where account details are displayed) from duckdns.org and paste into the token option.
   - Update the domains option with the full domain name you registered.
 E.g., my-domain.duckdns.org.
   - Optionally set "accept_terms": true for a SSL certificate to be issued through Lets Encrypt.

+### Samba Share - File System Network Access

+- Click sidebar option "Supervisor".

+- Click "ADD-ON STORE".

+- Search "Samba Share".

+- Click "Samba Share" and click "Install".

+- In theSamba Share add-on configuration
+  - Set username as "homeassistant".
+  - Set a password that will be used to access file system.

+- On a Windows Machine, open "This PC" and click "Add a network location"
+  - Set network address as "\\homeassisstant\config" to map the config directory for easy access to the YAML files.
+  - Set network address as "\\homeassisstant\backup" to map the backup directory to copy or paste backup files.